llm-operator/docs/docs/source/index.rst

    <strong>Transform your GPU clusters into a powerhouse for generative AI workloads</strong>
    </p>

 Do you want an API compatible with OpenAI to leverage the extensive GenAI ecosystem?
-If so, LLM Operator is what you need.
+If so, LLMariner is what you need.
 It instantly builds a software stack that provides an OpenAI-compatible API for inference, fine-tuning, and model management.
 Pleas see the presentation below to learn more: